arjunguha/compsci220-scala/website/reading/intro/index.md

   exploit them.

 - **Debugging** is a necessary skill because even small programs often have bugs.
-You will learn to effectively use the debugger that is built-in to the IDE.
+You will learn to effectively use the debugger that is built into to the IDE.

 - **Command-line tools** such as compilers and build tools lie under-the-hood of